Body of missing woman found in Hunua Ranges

 "Police have spoken with Elicia's family, and are offering them support."

-Earlier this week Gillispie said the missing woman's family were desperate to find her.
+Earlier this week, Gillespie said the missing woman's family were desperate to find her.

 "Elicia's family are extremely worried due to the fact they have had no contact from Elicia for well over a week, which is very out of character," she said then.